treeman/money/README.md

 ## Transactions
 1. JS enabled transaction view
-    1. New transaction needs a form and server support
     1. Edit transactions needs to rebuild with forms and then conform with server
     1. Delete transaction directly from account view
 1. Add/edit/new transaction support for the all account view